-- immediate medical treatment for a physical illness or mental disorder; - to assess the adult's physical health needs; - to provide evidence of harm to inform a criminal prosecution under police direction; - to support an application for an order to protect the adult; - to assess the adult's mental capacity.
+- to assess the adult's physical health needs; - to provide evidence of harm to inform a criminal prosecution under police direction; - to support an application for an order to protect the adult; - to assess the adult's capacity.

-A health professional may conduct a medical examination in private.
+A health professional may conduct a medical examination in private, this could include a physical, psychological or psychiatric assessment or examination.
 The examination can be carried out during a visit even if an Assessment Order has been granted to enable a medical examination elsewhere.
 The adult must be informed of her/his right to refuse to be examined.